Colin Donnell

-Colin Donnell (born October 9, 1982) is an American actor and singer known as Tommy Merlyn on Arrow, and Scotty Lockhart on The Affair, Dr. Connor Rhodes on Chicago Med (2015–19).
-He also starred in Irreverent, and as Billy Crocker in Anything Goes and as Monty in Violet on Broadway.
+Colin Donnell (born October 9, 1982) is an American actor and singer known as Tommy Merlyn on Arrow, Scotty Lockhart on The Affair, and Dr. Connor Rhodes on Chicago Med (2015–19).
+He also starred in Irreverent.
+On Broadway, he's portrayed Billy Crocker in Anything Goes, Monty in Violet, and the Father in Ragtime.

 Early life and education

 Colin Donnell was born in St. Louis, Missouri, as the youngest of three boys.
 He has Irish and French ancestry.
 He played the guitar and took singing lessons when he was 17.
-His introduction to the stage was in high school where he was a part of the choir and was in the background juggling and doing circus tricks, which led to being part of his first school musical production of Barnum.
+His introduction to the stage was at Kirkwood High School.
+He was a part of the choir and was in the background juggling and doing circus tricks, which led to being part of his first school musical production of Barnum.
 Donnell graduated from Indiana University Bloomington in 2005.